chongwee0312/ibm_data_engineering/project_01/README.md

+# Project Title
+Extract Transform and Load GDP Data from Wikipedia

 # Introduction
 In this project, a complete ETL pipeline will be created to access data from a website and process it to meet the requirements.